10 Sep Summer Adventures in Churchill, Manitoba

 Helicopter Tour Over Churchill

-One of the best ways to get the lay of the land in Churchill, is to hop on a helicopter tour.
+One of the best ways to get the lay of the land, is to hop on a helicopter tour of Churchill.
 We took a 1-hour tour with Custom Helicopters and covered so much ground during the flight.
 Our ride took off from the Churchill airport, and our route sent us along the shores of the Hudson Bay, over Cape Churchill and Wapusk National Park, and to the Churchill River before heading back to the airport.

 Throughout the flight, our pilot, Alex, pointed out landmarks and wildlife.
 We ended up spotting more wildlife than we ever expected; we saw 9 polar bears, 3 caribou, lots of birds, and hundreds of beluga whales.
 Alex made sure to stay a safe distance away from the wildlife, so we didn’t disturb them in any way, but with the floor to ceiling windows in the front and giant dome window in the back, we still managed to get great views.
 We couldn’t believe our luck and had an absolutely wonderful time up in the air.